KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-You can add the library to the main app, the keyboard extension and any other targets that needs it.
+You can add KeyboardKit to the main app, the keyboard extension and any other targets that needs it.

 ## Getting started

 After adding KeyboardKit to your project, you can start using it in your application.

-* The main app target can use KeyboardKit to check if a keyboard is enabled, if full access is granted etc. which helps you build a more helpful application.
-* The keyboard extension can use KeyboardKit to get access to a lot more functionality, which helps you build more powerful keyboard extensions.

-In your extension, let your `KeyboardViewController` inherit KeyboardKit's `KeyboardInputViewController` instead of `UIInputViewController`.
-This will give it access to a lot of additional functionality, like new lifecycle functions, observable properties like `keyboardContext` and services like `keyboardActionHandler`, `keyboardAppearance`, autocomplete logic etc.

-`KeyboardInputViewController` will call `viewWillSetupKeyboard` when the keyboard should be created or re-created.
-You can use `setup(with:)` to setup your extension with any `SwiftUI` view which will make it the main view, inject necessary environment objects, resize the keyboard extension to fit the view etc.
+Read more here: <doc:Getting-Started>

 ## About this documentation

-This documentation is generated, using Xcode's new DocC engine.
-The documentation will be extended with examples later on.
+This documentation is generated with Xcode's new DocC engine.

-Note that DocC currently omits extensions, which means that there are a lot more functionality in the library than is included in the documentation.
+Note that DocC currently omits extensions, which means that there are a lot of functionality in the library that is missing in the documentation.
 Future versions will aim to improve these parts.

 ## Topics